 Harvesting New Potatoes

 New potatoes are small, tender potatoes that are harvested and eaten right away.
 They do not store well.
 Harvest new potatoes when the plants are finished flowering by digging around the edges of the plant with a garden fork and levering up the bundle of potatoes to expose them.
 (You're less likely to cut the tubers if you use a garden fork than a shovel.)
-Typically, the potatoes are about 4 to 6 inches deep in the soil.
+Typically, the potatoes are about 4 inches to 6 inches deep in the soil.
 If you are careful, smaller potatoes can be left in place and gently replanted to allow them to continue growing.

 While they are normally eaten right away, new potatoes can be stored for several months, but they won't keep as long as fully ripened and cured potatoes.
-Store new potatoes in a dark location at a temperature 38 to 40 F.
+Store new potatoes in a dark location at a temperature of 38 degrees to 40 degrees.

 Harvesting Ripened Potatoes for Storage

 To harvest large potatoes for storage, let the plant continue to grow after blooming.
 Keep hilling up the soil or add mulch around the plants so that the tubers aren't exposed to sunlight.
 Once the foliage has died back at the top, dig up your tubers with a garden fork.
 The proper month for harvest will depend on the potato type and your particular growing region, but it is usually August or September.
 Don't worry if the plants have been killed by hard frost, as the first aboveground frost won't affect the tubers.
 However, keeping them in the cold ground too long can cause the potatoes to freeze so harvest soon when after the foliage dies back.